-In areas where there is widespread malaria, these doctors will urge those who visit the medical camps to remove all stagnant water around their homes, which is the breeding ground for mosquitos, and to always sleep under mosquito nets.
+In areas where malaria is widespread, doctors attending at medical camps will urge patients to remove all stagnant water around their homes, which is breeding ground for mosquitos, and to always sleep under mosquito nets.

-A single mosquito net costs only $12, but due to poverty and the lack of education, many families do not purchase this simple, disease preventing tool for their families.
-And because each next can last for two to three years, the gift of a net can promote good health in a family for years.
+A single mosquito net costs only $15, but due to poverty, many families cannot purchase this simple, disease preventing tool for their families.
+And because each net can last for two to three years, the gift of a net can promote good health in a family for years.

-Recently, some GFA-supported missionaries distributed 1,000 mosquito nets to poor children who smiled as they learned how to use the nets correctly, so they could be protected from infected mosquitos.
+Recently, some GFA-supported missionaries distributed 1,000 mosquito nets to poor children, who smiled as they learned how to use the nets correctly to protect themselves from infected mosquitos.

 —Dandak, a 45-year-old father of two who received mosquito nets

 One net costs $15.
 A simple $75 gift can potentially protect 5 families for three years!